-Currently, there is a wide variety of biomass resources available to be converted into energy; the point is to know if the logistic of the biomass production area to the processing unit make the whole process economically and energetically suitable.
-Ni et al. (2006) classified biomass into four general categories: (i) Energy crops: herbaceous energy crops, woody energy crops, agricultural crops and aquatic crops. (ii) Agricultural residues and waste: crop waste and animal waste. (iii) Forestry waste and residues: mill wood waste, logging residues, trees and shrub residues. (iv) Industrial and municipal wastes: municipal solid waste (MSW), sewage sludge and industry waste.
+Currently, there is a wide variety of biomass resources available to be converted into energy.
+Ni et al. (2006) classified this biomass into four general categories: (i) Energy crops: herbaceous energy crops, woody energy crops, industrial crops, agricultural crops and aquatic crops. (ii) Agricultural residues and waste: crop waste and animal waste. (iii) Forestry waste and residues: mill wood waste, logging residues, trees and shrub residues. (iv) Industrial and municipal wastes: municipal solid waste (MSW), sewage sludge and industry waste.
 Pyrolysis, gasification, reforming and combustion are the four thermochemical processes to produce syngas and hydrogen from biomass.
-The Figure 1 shows the thermochemical processes to produce syngas and hydrogen from biomass.
 Direct biophotolysis, indirect biophotolysis, biological water-gas shift reaction, photo-fermentation and dark-fermentation are the five biological processes.
-Combustion is the direct burning of biomass in the presence of air to convert the biomass chemical energy into heat, mechanical power or electricity, using equipment such as stoves, furnaces, boilers or steam turbines, respectively.
-According to Ni et al. (2006), the combustion process is not suitable for hydrogen production due to low energy efficiency (10-30 %) and pollutant emissions that are the by-products.
+Combustion is the direct burning of biomass in air to convert the biomass chemical energy into heat, mechanical power or electricity, using equipment such as stoves, furnaces, boilers or steam turbines, respectively.
+According to Ni et al. (2006), the combustion process is not suitable for hydrogen production due to low energy efficiency (10-30 %) and the pollutant emissions are the by-products.
 Fuel processing technologies convert hydrogen containing waste material such as biomass, crude glycerol into a hydrogen rich stream.
 Currently, syngas and hydrogen are produced from several sources biomass and different thermo-chemical processes (pyrolysis, gasification, steam reforming, partial oxidation, combustion).
 The choice of the most suitable one is not easy and this presents perhaps a significant challenge to process development for some feedstock.
 Bearing this in mind, steam reforming will also be discussed.